subquery/cosmos-subql-starter/Thorchain/thorchain-starter/README.md

 - Locally on your own computer (or a cloud provider of your choosing), [view the instructions on how to run SubQuery Locally](https://academy.subquery.network/run_publish/run.html)
 - By publishing it to our enterprise-level [Managed Service](https://managedservice.subquery.network), where we'll host your SubQuery project in production ready services for mission critical data with zero-downtime blue/green deployments.
 We even have a generous free tier.
 [Find out how](https://academy.subquery.network/run_publish/publish.html)
-- [Coming Soon] By publishing it to the decentralised [SubQuery Network](https://subquery.network/network), the most open, performant, reliable, and scalable data service for dApp developers.
+- By publishing it to the decentralised [SubQuery Network](https://app.subquery.network), the most open, performant, reliable, and scalable data service for dApp developers.
 The SubQuery Network indexes and services data to the global community in an incentivised and verifiable way

 ## What Next?